On C List of Movie Reviews

 10/25:

-Because of the title, Changeling isn't a remake of the George C. Scott classic picture.
+Because of the title, Changeling seems to be a remake of the George C. Scott classic picture but is not

 Angelina Jolie isn't a credible actress and therefore shouldn't have been in the film.
 I would've gone for

 Hilary Swank.
-The other one thinks she can survive the role by wearing that ridiculous hat and the
+The other thinks she can survive the role by wearing a ridiculous hat and a

-heavy red lipstick and reviving some crap from Girl, Interrupted.
+heavy red lipstick while reviving some crap from Girl, Interrupted.

 I'm surprised that Clint Eastwood chose to focus on cinematography over everything else.
 Why?
 He's better at

-telling stories.
+telling a story.
 Once that's firmly established, the movie will take care of itself.
 Hence, I got distracted

 by the perfect, clean image of the 1920's.
 In fact, it has become a common theme due to the rise of sharp

-and defined visual technology, but that's not how everything looked back then.
+and defined visual technology, but that's not how life looked back then.

 Among the most important characters is Sanford Clark.
 Yet the kid fucked it up.
 Why?
 He's a bad actor.